All articles

 • Effort — how many person-weeks will it take?

-Framework 3: Customer Tier Weighting
+How Does Customer Tier Weighting Change Priorities?

 Not all voters are equal.
 A feature requested by three enterprise customers paying $500/month each is worth more than the same feature requested by 50 free-tier users.
 Weight votes by customer segment.